pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

 Description
 -------------------------------------------------------------------------------

-Turn restricted shorthest path (TRSP) is an algorithm that recives turn restrictions in form of a query like those found in real world navigable road networks.
+Turn restricted shorthest path (TRSP) is an algorithm that receives turn restrictions in form of a query like those found in real world navigable road networks.